mtov/engsoftmoderna/en/chapter1.md

 **Real World Insight:** There are many software failures that had serious financial and human consequences.
-A prominent example is the 1996 explosion of French rocket Ariane 5 shortly after its launch from Kourou, in the French Guiana.
+A prominent example is the 1996 explosion of French rocket Ariane 5 shortly after its launch from Kourou, in French Guiana.
 About 30 seconds after the launch, the rocket exploded due to an unexpected behavior of one of its onboard systems.
 This resulted in a financial loss of approximately half a billion dollars.